sabikrahat/timer_snackbar_flutter/README.md

-# Want to set live timer at snackbar in your flutter project?
+# Want to set a live timer at snackbar in your flutter project?

 ## Preview